LiteraryHub/ai-backend/README.md

   ```bash
   python -m uvicorn src.main:app --reload --proxy-headers --host 0.0.0.0 --port 8000 --log-config=config/log_conf.yaml
   ```

+- Run the FastAPI app with vscode debugger:
+    - Open the project in vscode
+    - Navigate to the debug tab
+    - Click on the play button to start the server

 ### Testing
 - **Unit Tests**: The `src/test` directory contains unit tests for each group or endpoint, ensuring comprehensive test coverage.